Abstract designs derived from nature

 I've discovered that nature natural colours, shapes and textures make for great abstract art-like results and which are fascinating to witness emerge during the digital 'darkroom' process I use to 'develop' them from my original photo-images.
 You never really know what might result from an image of a pomegranate tree, bullrush, copse of trees or lush herbaceous border until you start the process and I love that.

-Featured Collection: 'Carnaby'
+Featured Collection: 'Psychedelique'

 The underlying image is actually of a pomegranate tree on the Greek island of Corfu.You can just about make out the sole round fruit middle-left nestled amidst the leaves and branches.
-'Carnaby's colour palette lends itself especially well to offering a range of complementary range of plain colour options for the back and sides of several bag models including the mini-shopper (seen left), the bucket, crossbody and washbag.
+The colour palette lends itself especially well to offering a range of complementary range of plain colour options for the back and sides of several bag models including the mini-shopper (seen left), the bucket, crossbody and washbag.
 As well as default charcoal, I've created versions with cream, rose, blackcurrant, tangerine and duck egg - and even duo-tone, split, combinations.

 - The Abstracts